-One of the best things to do in Amsterdam is to walk around throught the bridges and the canals to admire the architecture and feel the vibrant athmosphere of the city.
-The best way to do it and to escape the crowds is: walk through the Nine Streets – it’s a collective name for the cosy streets from Raadhuisstraat to Leidsegracht.
+One of the best things to do in Amsterdam is to walk around through the bridges and the canals to admire the architecture and feel the vibrant atmosphere of the city.
+The best way to do it and to escape the crowds is: walk through the Nine Streets – it’s a collective name for the cozy streets from Raadhuisstraat to Leidsegracht.
 Many little cafes, restaurants and design stores will welcome you if you need a break or want to buy a special gift.
 Nine streets maps are available in many key places around the city.

 Apart from the mentioned above attractions, you can also visit Zaanse Schans (organized trips are offered in the Tourist Information Centers), you can also go there by public transport, just check the busses (https://9292.nl/en).
 Nemo Science Museum is also something to check out.
-If you plan to visit Amsterdam from November till February, don’t miss out the Amsterdam Light Festival.
+If you plan to visit Amsterdam from November until February, don’t miss out the Amsterdam Light Festival.
 If you love chocolate, check the Chocoa Festival in February.
-If you’ve never ever seen wallbies, lamas and and other unusual animals, just go to Amstelpark (it’s for free).
+If you’ve never ever seen wallabies, lamas, and other unusual animals, just go to Amstelpark (it’s for free).

-Hope you enjoyed your visit in Amsterdam and now you buy a ticket to see it for free!
+Hope you enjoyed your visit to Amsterdam and now you buy a ticket to see it for free!